quakerpunk/gatsby-blog/content/blog/projects/index.md

 ---
 title: "My Leisure Time"
 date: 2021-02-15
-description: "Personal projects keeping me busy."
+description: "Personal projects I have my eye on."
 ---

 Let’s digress for a moment.
 I've got some projects that are underway or in the planning stages.
 Have a look.